YoloNomy/YoloNomy.github.io/docs/codes/Meca/Kepler.md

 ## History : from laws to theorem

 Discovered by Joannes Kepler and published between 1609 and 1619 from Tycho Brahe's measurements.
-Part of the great changes giving birth to modern astronomy with Galileo's observations $\sim 1605$ and Copernician's revolution.
+Part of the great changes giving birth to modern astronomy with Galileo's observations (1605) and Copernician's revolution.

 At the time they were indeed understood as *laws* that is fundamental rules of nature that can not be proven.
 However, they can be fully derived from geometrical consideration and Newton *laws* of mechanics.
+Proven in 1687 by Newton.

 # Why are they so important ?